PhD, Harvard University, (1964)

 Career Focus: Feminist psychology; vision; neuroscience.

 Naomi Weisstein was born in New York to parents Mary Wenk and Samuel Weisstein.
-She describes herself as having been raised within a tradition of radical Jewish activism.
+She described herself as having been raised within a tradition of radical Jewish activism.
 Her mother was particularly influential to Weisstein while growing up.
 She was a self-identified feminist and carried with her a sense of autonomy and individuality that was not common in those times.
-Weisstein was imbued with this same spirit, and found herself being drawn to into a world that was out of step with traditional femininity - the world of science.
+Weisstein was imbued with this same spirit, and found herself being drawn into a world that was out of step with traditional femininity - the world of science.
 However, she did find role models, such as Rosalind Franklin, whom she could emulate.
-Weisstein graduated from the Bronx High School of Science, and went on to Wellesley College.
+Weisstein graduated from the Bronx High School of Science and went on to Wellesley College.
 She earned her BA from Wellesley in 1961, graduating as a member of the Phi Beta Kappa honor society.
 Weisstein then moved onto Harvard University to begin her doctoral studies.

-It was at Harvard that Weisstein experienced the first significant, overt sex discrimination.
+It was at Harvard that Weisstein first experienced significant, overt sex discrimination.
 On the first day, Weisstein and the other female graduate students were told by the chair of the department that they didn't really belong in graduate school - that they should be wives and mothers instead.
 Later, when she had begun her dissertation research, she was told that she couldn't do her vision research on the equipment at Harvard because the male students needed it more.
-Also, she was a girl and as such would likely break the expensive machinery.
+Also, she was a girl and would likely break the expensive machinery.
 Instead, Weisstein was forced to do her research at Yale where she was given access to the necessary equipment.
 While in New Haven, she met two individuals who would become important figures in her life: her friend and future collaborator, photographer Virginia Blaisdell; and her future husband and collaborator, the radical New Left historian, Jesse Lemisch.
-Despite the trials she faced at Harvard, she graduated with her Ph.D. in 1964 and moved onto a challenging post-doctoral position in mathematical biology at the University of Chicago.
+Despite the trials she faced at Harvard, she graduated with her Ph.D. in 1964 and moved on to a challenging post-doctoral position in mathematical biology at the University of Chicago.